Ultimate Guide to Social Media Marketing Campaigns in 2023

 Step 4: Determine Social Channels

 Now that you know your audience, you should have determined which social media channels they most frequently use.
 It’s important to meet your audience where they are, especially if they are using the channel looking for solutions to a problem your campaign can solve.
-According to the New York Times, Gen Z prefers to use TikTok as a search engine over Google.
+According to the New York Times, Gen Z prefers TikTok as a search engine over Google.
 If Gen Z is your target audience, you might want to prioritize TikTok over Google or any other channel.

 Step 5: Content Creation